Monikapandole/reality-wing/README.md

-# Getting Started with Create Reality-wing
+# Getting Started with Create RentHub

-This project was bootstrapped with [Create Reality-wing](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create RentHub](https://github.com/facebook/create-react-app).

 ## Available Scripts